tetedacier/csp-tool/README.md

 ### Tests
 Full coverage is expected for the `0.3.0` version.

-### Consistant CLI exit code
-In case of any error cli tool will return an error.

 ### JSDoc integration
 All the API will be documented in version `0.4.0`